Guaranà (song)

-"Guaranà" is a song by Italian singer Elodie.
+"Guaranà" is a song recorded by Italian singer Elodie.
+It was released by Universal Music on 13 May 2020 and included in the digital re-issue of Elodie's third studio album This Is Elodie.

 It was written by Dardust and Davide Petrella, and produced by Dardust.

-It was released by Universal Music on 13 May 2020 as the only single from the digital re-issue of Elodie's third album This Is Elodie.

 Music video

 The music video for the song was released on YouTube on 16 May 2020.
 It was directed by Attilio Cusani and shot in Sabaudia and the Circeo National Park.